MUST At A Glance

 To provide a conducive environment for quality education, training, research, entrepreneurship, and outreach to facilitate economic growth in Malawi and beyond.

-To be a world class center of science and technology education, research and entrepreneurship.
+A world class center of science and technology education, research and entrepreneurship.

 - To equip students with the theoretical knowledge and applied skills required to contribute in creating innovative technologies at local, regional and international scales